2019 Virtual Event Series

 “No one wants a drill.
 What they want is the hole.” - Manhattan Mutual Life advertisement, 1946.

 Insurance perennially ranks poorly in customer satisfaction when compared to other industries.
 In the case of home insurance, the underlying need is for shelter, but traditional home insurance merely provides funds after damage to shelter.
 In this session, attendees will learn how newer insurtechs leverage sensors in a connected-home environment to evolve the customer experience from salvaging a broken home to subscribing to preventive maintenance.

 Now more than ever, companies need to build much deeper ties to customers because of the technology that has enabled frequent, low-friction, customized digital interactions.
 Instead of waiting for customers to come directly to insurance companies, carriers need to flip their mindsets and meet their customers the moment their needs arise, sometimes even earlier.
 Through this shift of doing business, insurance carriers can create value for themselves, their customers, and society.
-This session will dive into examples in which telematics can provide better touchpoints with customers to make engagement less disruptive and more meaningful.
+This session will dive into how COVID-19 has impacted the insurance industry and show examples in which telematics can provide better touchpoints with customers to make engagement less disruptive and more meaningful.

 For all the industry talk about being customer focused, few companies are truly are.
 It’s all too easy for organizations to become inward focused and think about their own activities rather than what their customers are going through.
 Andrea Olson, author of “No Disruptions” and CEO of Pragmadik, will discuss how organizations need to step back from their assumptions and shift their strategies to center on recognizing, responding, and rewarding customer-centric actions and behaviors.

 Chief Executive Officer